Camptonville to Sierra City

 Downieville

-Downieville is well worth the push up the hill, a charming gold-rush town with many of its 1880’s buildings intact despite three major fires in its history.
-These building are now occupied by antique stores and mountain bike rental shops, but the place is still not nearly as touristy as Murphys or Sutter Creek.
+Downieville is a charming gold-rush town with many of its 1880’s buildings intact despite three major fires in its history.
+These buildings are now occupied by antique stores, above-average restaurants, and mountain bike rental shops, but the place is still not nearly as touristy as Murphys or Sutter Creek.

 1. Nick